inet-framework/inet/doc/src/users-guide/ch-transmission-medium.rst

 The medium module provides a set of parameters that can be used to alleviate the scalability issue.
-These *filter* parameters that can be used to reduce the amount of processing at nodes that are not the indended recipients of the frame, increasing simulation performance.
+These *filter* parameters that can be used to reduce the amount of processing at nodes that are not the intended recipients of the frame, increasing simulation performance.

 There are several filters that can be enabled/disabled individually: